This Slow Cooker Honey Sesame Chicken is a super flavorful crock pot chicken dish that only takes 10 minutes of prep!

 I have now made this twice.
 My husband loves it and says “this is becoming one of my favorite meals”!

 I made this tonight, and we really enjoyed it.
 I don’t have a crock pot so I baked for four hours at 300 degrees in the oven.
 I couldn’t sleep, so I started preparing at 4 am.
 It was done by 8:30 and finished off the toppings just before serving.
-You know it must be good if your father enjoyed a chicken dish!
+My husband doesn’t really like chicken but he had two servings of this!

 Amy – I’ve now shared your recipe & website with my family, friends, & everyone at work.
 Looking forward to making it on a regular basis.
 Please, please create some more recipes for us followers! =0)